ltauxe/VRM-removal-temperature-notebook/README.md

 This method can become more widely used, thanks to these improvements, and applied to resolve many archaeological and geological issues.

-The codee in this notebook was used to generate the figures in the manuscript.
+The code in this notebook was used to generate the figures in the manuscript.